20 Assessing the Modeling Conditions

 When assessing the “mean-0 condition” above, we saw that the key phrase was “for all values of the predictor.”
 Similarly, homoskedasticity suggests the variability in the errors is consistent for all values of the predictor.
 Therefore, we rely on the same graphical assessment — a plot of the residuals against the predicted values.
 However, instead of focusing on a trend in the location of the residuals, we are focused on a trend in the spread.

-If the data is consistent with the constant variance condition, there should be no trends in the spread of the plot of the residuals against the predicted values.
+If the data is consistent with the constant variance condition, there should be no trends in the spread of the residuals when plotted against the predicted values.

 This partially explains the differences in the confidence intervals reported in Table 18.1 and Table 18.2.
 Since there is clear evidence that the data is not consistent with the constant variance condition, then it is not safe to assume the classical regression model.
 That is, the confidence intervals and p-values, as well as the underlying models for the sampling distribution and null distribution that generated them, constructed assuming the data is consistent with all four conditions, are suspect.
 We should instead rely on an empirical model for the sampling distribution of the least squares estimates when constructing confidence intervals or an empirical model for the null distribution of the standardized statistic if computing a p-value.